TheFox/timr/README.md

 Time Tracking for Hackers: CLI tool for tracking work hours.

 Timr is a time tracking tool for the [Command-line](https://en.wikipedia.org/wiki/Command-line_interface) written in [Ruby](https://www.ruby-lang.org/).
 You can track your time spent for a specific project.
-I know.
-There are (too) many time tracking tools and such blabla you can use.
+I know, there are (too) many time tracking tools and such blabla you can use.
 The main focus of this tool is to use it on the Command-line and make automatic reports.
 I love the Command-line, so I want the terminal to handle as much as possible.
 I don't want programms with fancy UIs.
 Text-based is good enough.
 All data are stored in YAML files.
 So editing can also be done by using your favorite editor.

 ## Install